TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-integral-utility-meter.md

 I have another problem with Grid Import/Export.
 There's a single sensor that reports a positive number of watts when importing and a negative number when exporting.
 I need separate increasing sums for total amount imported over time and exported over time.

 The [recommended approach](https://community.home-assistant.io/t/calculating-of-electrical-energy-kwh-from-power-sensor-kw/635480/4) is to create two separate sensors for Grid Import and Export using templates.
 The Grid Import sensor outputs `+input` when Grid I/O is positive and zero otherwise.
-The Grid Export sensor output `-input` when Grid I/O is negative and zero otherwise.
+The Grid Export sensor outputs `-input` when Grid I/O is negative and zero otherwise.

 {% raw %}